unxok/obsidian-meta-kanban/README.md

 - [x] Custom code block syntax
 - [x] Parse code block to JSON
 - [x] Handle errors with validation/parsing
-- [ ] Generate cards automatically in each lane
+- [x] Generate cards automatically in each lane
-- [ ] Allow cards to be dragged to different lanes
+- [x] Allow cards to be dragged to different lanes
-- [ ] Card metadata updated when dragged to different lane
+- [x] Card metadata updated when dragged to different lane
-- [ ] Allow cards to be dropped anywhere in the lane and shift other cards
+- [x] Allow cards to be dropped anywhere in the lane and shift other cards

 ### Beta
 This will be the release where 'quality of life' improvements are added.
 Ideally I can get some feedback about what features others may want to see.
 - [ ] Add card button on each lane
-- [ ] Add card button can be configured to templates
+- [ ] Add card button can be configured to templates and default folder
 - [ ] Custom colors for lanes
 - [ ] Custom color for board
 - [ ] Text alignment options

 ### Backlog
 This is not really a release per say, but rather a list of features that I don't have figured out on when I want to try and implement them
-- [ ] Resort columns when rendered
+- [ ] Resort lanes when rendered
   - Honestly I don't know if this one is worth it since you can easily just edit the code block to do this